Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Preliminaries

 defined on $\XxUlu$ and smooth functions $F_x^i$ and $F_u^j$ such that locally

+with some multi-index $R=\bigl(r^1,\dots,r^m\bigr)$.
+The $m$-tuple \eqref{eq:y} is called a flat output. \end{Definition} The highest time derivative of each component $y^j$ which may be needed throughout the derivations in this paper is given by $r^j$, where $r^j$ are the integers which form the multi-index $R=\bigl(r^1,\dots,r^m\bigr)$ in Definition \ref{def:flatness}.
+Therefore, a bound on $l_u$ is given by $r+q$ with ${r=\max\big\{r^1,\dots,r^m\big\}}$.
+A bound on $r$ in terms of the number of state variables $n$, the number of inputs $m$ and the highest order $q$ of time derivatives of the input occurring in \eqref{eq:y} can be found in \cite{KolarSchoberlSchlacher:2016-3}, namely $r\leq n+(m-1)q$.
+Hence, in total we have $n+(m-1)q+q=n+mq$ as a bound on $l_u$.

-with some multi-index $R=(r^1,\ldots,r^m)$.
-The $m$-tuple \eqref{eq:y} is called a flat output. \end{defn} We call a flat output $y=\varphi(x,u)$, which may depend on the input $u$ but not on time derivatives of the latter, an $(x,u)$-flat output and a system possessing such a flat output an $(x,u)$-flat system.
+We call a flat output $y=\varphi(x,u)$, which may depend on the input $u$ but not on time derivatives of the latter, an $(x,u)$-flat output and a system possessing such a flat output an $(x,u)$-flat system.
 It should be stressed that we do not require an $(x,u)$-flat output to explicitly depend on $u$.
-Therefore, every $x$-flat output $y=\varphi(x)$, resp. $x$-flat system, is also an $(x,u)$-flat output, resp. $(x,u)$-flat system (whereas the converse is obviously wrong).
+Therefore, every $x$-flat output $y=\varphi(x)$, resp.\ $x$-flat system, is also an $(x,u)$-flat output, resp.\ $(x,u)$-flat system (whereas the converse is obviously wrong).
 Our main results are derived for $(x,u)$-flat outputs and thus also apply to $x$-flat outputs.

 By taking the exterior derivative of expressions \eqref{eq:parameterization}, we find that flatness implies